-Table 10 Capital Requirement for Health SLT Underwriting Risks
+Table 10 Capital Requirement for Health SLT Underwriting Risk

-To derive the group's ECR for Health SLT Underwriting Risks the results of the sub risk modules are aggregated by applying the correlation factors described in the Technical Specifications.
+To derive the Group's ECR for Health SLT Underwriting Risk the results of the sub risk modules are aggregated by applying the correlation factors described in the Technical Specifications.

-Due to the disposal of the Italian businesses, almost all of the risks relate to the Health portfolio in UNIQA Österreich Versicherungen AG.
-The increase of mortality risk in 2016 is caused by an update of mortality best estimate assumptions.
-Disability risk decreased compared to 2015 due to improved observed claims ratios.
-The lapse risk reflects the mass lapse of highly profitable business, which increases with improved in-force profitability.
+The risks relate to the Health portfolio in Austria.
+The decrease of mortality risk in 2017 is caused by an update of mortality best estimate assumptions.
+Disability risk marginally increased compared to 2016 due to the claims ratio development.
+The lapse risk reflects the mass lapse of highly profitable business, which increased in 2017 with improved in-force profitability.